What to do With all Your PolyStyrene Boxes

 Everyone likes peppermint and it’s so easy to grow.
 Great for digestion and nausea.
 Don’t forget to keep trimming it back encouraging fresh growth, the new growth have the best bits.
 Use it to make tea for yourself.
 Squeeze of lemon.
 BOOM!

-Garlic is brilliant.
-Immune booster.
-Antibacterial.
-Anthelminthic.
+Garlic is a very confused addition to the dog’s diet but it’s not only safe but fantastically beneficial.
+It’s an immune booster, it’s antibacterial and anthelminthic.
 Great in food.
 So versatile.
 Dogs love wild garlic but you can grow the regular kind too.
 Garlic grass is easy to grow, indoors and out.
 You can start it from a bulb you have in your kitchen drawer.
 Push the bulk under the soil with it pointing up (where it attaches to the bulb is the bottom).
 They’ll nibble the grass.
 Let them at it.
 Garlic is fine, in fact it’s positively beneficial, for dogs in small amounts (half a clove per 10kg of body weight).

 Dogs love grass but we don’t all have gardens!
 Pick up some a handful of wheat berries or barley grass seeds in your local health store.
 Grass loves good soil.
 For the best results, cover the poly box with a layer of clear plastic wrap (or big clear plastic bin liner) and keep it in a dim location until the seeds have sprouted.
 Then put them in the sun.